 We are road-trip fanatics!
 Last month, our family spent almost three weeks road tripping through Texas, Utah and Colorado.
+Our colorado springs adventure package was great!
 This time, our focus was National Parks and WOW – were we in for a treat!

 Utah contains close to 20 National Parks.
 We spent time in four of them.
 Their varied beauty was mind-blowing.
 Red rocks jutted into the sky in rugged beauty, while countless canyons tore through the landscape, inviting you to explore.
 The geology was fascinating.
 The enormity of the views had a way of putting all stress and anxiety to rest.
 I tried to capture the feeling with my camera, but my photography failed miserably.